-Changing the definition of formula retail to businesses with at least 20 or 50 other establishments (rather than the current 11) would exempt some local, fast-growing companies, while still capturing the vast majority of national chains.
-Examples of businesses that started in San Francisco and have recently qualified as formula retail include Philz Coffee, with14 locations in the Bay Area; San Francisco Soup Company, with 16 locations in the Bay Area; and Pet Food Express, which recently reached approximately 50 stores in the Bay Area, Sacramento, and Carmel.
+Changing the definition of formula retail to businesses with at least 20 or 50 other establishments (rather than the current 11) would exempt some fast-growing start-ups, while still capturing the vast majority of large, established chains.
+Examples of fast-growing start-up businesses that have recently qualified as formula retail include Philz Coffee, with 14 locations in the Bay Area; San Francisco Soup Company, with 16 locations in the Bay Area; and Pet Food Express, which recently reached approximately 50 stores in the Bay Area, Sacramento, and Carmel.
 Overall, however, only 5 percent of formula retailers in San Francisco are associated with businesses with fewer than 20 total branches or subsidiaries.
 Another 4 percent have between 20 and 50 locations.
 The remaining formula retailers are either franchises (about 17 percent) or have more than 50 locations (nearly 75 percent).
+(See Chapters I and VII for more information.)

 Franchisees and other small businesses may need more assistance in navigating formula retail and other land use controls and negotiating rents.
 The formula retail controls affect some small businesses as well as larger, national chains.
-These include rapidly growing local companies (e.g., Philz Coffee, San Francisco Soup Company) as well as some franchisees (i.e., individuals or small, local companies who purchase the right to use the trademark and other standardized features from a large, national brand).
+These include rapidly growing start-up companies (e.g., Philz Coffee, San Francisco Soup Company) as well as some franchisees (i.e., individuals or small companies that purchase the right to use the trademark and other standardized features from a large brand).
 Providing these businesses with technical assistance in navigating the formula retail controls and other land use controls could help mitigate the impacts of the controls.
 Small businesses may also benefit from additional assistance in negotiating with landlords in neighborhood commercial districts where rents are rising rapidly.
+(See Chapters I and VIII for more information.)